mdwaquarahmad/fortune500-rag/README.md

 ### Example Queries

-- "What was Amazon's total revenue in 2023?"
 - "How did Amazon's North America segment perform in 2023?"
-- "What was Amazon's operating income in 2023?"
 - "How did AWS perform in 2023?"
-- "How did the International segment perform in 2023?"
+- "How did Amazon's International segment perform in 2023?"
-- "What is Amazon's strategy for AWS going forward?"

 ## Testing